All Episodes

 It's all bogus.

-Uh It's all a result of the questions that are asked after the stories that are presented.
+It's all a result of the questions that are asked after the stories that are presented.

 It's hilarious.

-It's it's they're fit to be tied.
+It's fit to be tied.

-They just they're just you gotta remember, too, that these are the people that the Democrats consider to be their new base.
+You got to remember, too, that these are the people that the Democrats consider to be their new base.

-Uh another daily causer upset because he thought the news would benefit President Bush.
+Another daily causer upset because he thought the news would benefit President Bush.

 But other than a couple of photo ops of Bush looking cocky, it does nothing because two more tin-plated Zarkawis will pop up.